gomicroprojects/yxorp/README.md

 It:

+* provides a host-based reverse-proxy.
-* is configurable with a simple JSON file
+* is configurable with a simple JSON file.
-* will act as a normal HTTP reverse proxy
+* will act as a normal HTTP reverse proxy.
-* bonus: will optionally GZip encode the response
+* bonus: will optionally GZip encode the response.

 The core functionality will be accomplished by using the [httputil](http://golang.org/pkg/net/http/httputil/) package.
 It provides a [ReverseProxy](http://golang.org/pkg/net/http/httputil/#ReverseProxy).
 No need to reinvent the wheel.